jlmantov/type-graphql-api/Readme.md

 Instead of Network, one can also select Application and inspect the Cookie from there.

+By the way: I don't really think `login` is a TypeGraphQL mutation - the database is queried but not modified, so I decided to convert it to a Query.

 ## Authenticated mutations and queries

+In order to authenticate queries (separate personal stuff from public access), `src/utils/isAuth` is added as a Middleware function.

+By adding authentication as middleware, the authentication is performed before the query/mutation takes place.

+When accessing authenticated (personal) data, the user should be extracted from the token - meaning that user is identified through the token's payload: userId.

+### Temporary TypeGraphQL Query: isAuthenticated - for testing purposes

+Since the token is accessed inside a middleware function, that runs *before* the query/mutation (in a different scope), the token payload is now added to `src/utils/GraphqlContext.ts` in order to make payload content accessible to queries/mutations.

+Note that payload is __optional__  in `GraphqlContext` - after all, it should still be possible to access req/res inside publicly accessible queries/mutations.

 ## Refresh the token